syntaxa/coffeechest/readme.md

 - `SCHEDULED_TIME`: Default notification time (optional).
 - `TIMEZONE`: Default timezone (optional).
 - `WIN_MESSAGE`: Custom message displayed to lottery winners (optional).
+- `GEMINI_API_KEY`: Your Google Gemini API key.
+- `GEMINI_MODEL_NAME`: The name of the Gemini model to use (optional, defaults to `gemini-2.0-flash`).
+- `GEMINI_TEMPERATURE`: Controls the randomness of the output (optional, defaults to 1.5).
+- `GEMINI_MAX_OUTPUT_TOKENS`: The maximum number of tokens to generate (optional, defaults to 300).
+- `GEMINI_PROMPT`: The prompt used to generate haikus (optional, provides a default prompt).

+## Gemini API Integration

+This bot integrates with the Google Gemini API to generate humorous haikus about coffee, which may be included in the winning message.

 ## Dependencies

+- [@google/generative-ai](https://www.npmjs.com/package/@google/generative-ai): For interacting with the Google Gemini API.
 - [dotenv](https://www.npmjs.com/package/dotenv): For loading environment variables.
 - [mongoose](https://www.npmjs.com/package/mongoose): For MongoDB object modeling.
 - [node-telegram-bot-api](https://www.npmjs.com/package/node-telegram-bot-api): For interacting with the Telegram Bot API.